 You can’t go wrong with roasted potatoes!
 They are a perennial favorite for holiday dinners, Sunday dinners, and weeknight dinners.
-My recipe for herb roasted potatoes starts with baby yellow potatoes, a hot oven, and some olive oil and finishes with plenty of fresh herbs.
+My recipe for herb roasted potatoes starts with baby yukon golds, a hot oven, and some olive oil and finishes with plenty of fresh herbs.
 Perfect for all your dinners!

 I write to you from a house which has fully working air conditioners again!
 Husband is amazing at fixing things around the house and the only holdup was waiting for the parts.
 They came.
 He fixed it.
 And now we can sleep again!

 We can also turn on the oven.
 Which is just as important around here as sleeping, since I gotta cook. 🙂

 And what do I want to turn on the oven to make?
 This recipe of course!
 Which you probably figured out.